 Social media is addicting and that’s what Silicon Valley wants

 Remember when we got along fine without a phone constantly in our hands?
 If we got stuck on the highway, we got out of our car and walked to the nearest call box.
-My family and I went on a road trip when I was 14 from California to Colorado.
+When I was a teen, my family and I went on a road trip from California to Colorado.
 On our way back, our rented RV broke down in the Mojave Desert.
 It was 120 degrees in the shade that day.
 My dad got out and walked 5 miles in the heat to call for a tow.
-But I digress….
+Can you imagine doing that now?

 Addictions often cause misunderstandings

 Much of the content that we see in our social media feed has been tearing apart families, relationships, business connections, and even countries.
 Otherwise calm and well-meaning people are accusing those who don’t agree with them of being crazy, mixed-up, immoral, and worse.
 But this isn’t a surprise.
 The constant stream of misinformation, distorted facts, and confusion has been streaming under our noses for at least a decade and probably longer.